 - Don’t overbake.
 These should be cooked just before they start turning brown around the edges.

-- Make sure cookies are cooled before adding icing.
+- Make sure the cookies are cooled before adding icing.

 - For thicker icing, add more powdered sugar.
 You could also substitute with a buttercream frosting or no topping at all.